QasimK/DirectSQL/README.md

 # DirectSQL

-Skip the REST API.
+Skip the REST API, because, god, I cannot write more CRUD.

 ## Features

+* Auto-generate a REST API with an OpenAPI specification
 * Query SQLite databases (with sensible defaults)
 * Write your own executors for other database backends
 * Request parameter validation and type conversion
-* TSV, CSV, and JSON responses
+* TSV, CSV, and JSON responses out of the box
-* Auto-generate an OpenAPI specification

 ## TODO